Operate Validators

 Option 2.
 Migrating your validators from OverScape

 This section is designed for users who are looking to migrate their existing validator setup from OverScape.
-If you are setting up a validator from scratch, please see the From scratch
+If you are setting up a validator from scratch, please see the From Scratch

 tab for detailed instructions.